Civic Platform (Russia)

-Civic Platform (Гражда́нская Платфо́рма) is a political party in Russia.
-The party was formed on 4 June 2012 by businessman and 2012 presidential candidate Mikhail Prokhorov.
+Civic Platform (Гражда́нская Платфо́рма) is a conservative political party in Russia.
+The party was formed on 4 June 2012 by oligarch and 2012 presidential candidate Mikhail Prokhorov.

 The party was formed with 500 members, the minimum number required by law for a party to be registered in Russia, with the party originally being founded as a rudimentary mechanism through which independent candidates could stand in elections.

 Prokhorov announced his decision to leave the party in 2015 and was subsequently replaced by Rifat Shaykhutdinov as party leader.
 Since then, the party has supported President Vladimir Putin.

 Following the 2021 elections, the party currently has one representative in the State Duma, the lower house of the Russian parliament.

 Purpose

 According to founder Mikhail Prokhorov, the Civic Platform was founded primarily in order to "participate in municipal elections in cities with a population of 500,000 or more".
 Prokhorov explained: "In Russia, there are 14 megacities and 23 cities where the population exceeds half a million people.
 That is where the most enterprising people live, those who form the framework of Russia".
 The focus of the party on local elections was also explained by the fact that analysts and opposition activists believed that they would likely see the most political action in the near future, as unlike politics on the federal level, local elections are not always monopolised by the dominant ruling party United Russia.

 Prokhorov stated that the party would support the "evolutionary development of the country".
 He also said that the party would cooperate with both the existing regime and the opposition.
 Although he founded the party, Prokhorov did not himself join Civic Platform.
 He primarily launched the party as a small, 'bare-bones' group that would exist on paper to enable independents to run for office (in Russian elections it is easier for candidates to run if they have party backing).